nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 1. To add a video, run `add Vid 1 /mod CS2103 /lec Week 1`.
 1. To add a timestamp, run `edit Vid 1 /mod CS2103 /lec Week 1 /timestamp 10:20:15`.
 1. To view the list with this video, run `list /mod CS2103 /lec Week 1`.
+1. To delete this video, run `delete Vid 1 /mod CS2103 /lec Week 1`.
+1. To delete the lecture, run `delete Week 1 /mod CS2103`.
-1. To delete this module, run `delete CS2103`.
+1. To delete the module, run `delete CS2103`.

 Scenario 2 - Navigating, finding & archiving data: